narassystem/naras-behavioural-drift-eval/cases/08-workplace-surface-support-vs-real-support.md

+# NARAS™ Interaction Alignment Case 08

 # Case Record:
-From Surface Support
-to Developmental Responsibility Recognition
+From Surface Support to Developmental Responsibility Recognition

 ---

 # Purpose of this Record

-This case explores how human interaction may appear supportive on the surface while simultaneously failing to address deeper structural, emotional, or developmental needs.
+This case record explores how human interaction may appear supportive on the surface while simultaneously failing to address deeper emotional, developmental, or operational needs.

-The study investigates whether future AI systems may require the ability to distinguish between:
+The purpose of this record is to examine whether future AI systems may require the ability to distinguish between:

-- visible support,
+- verbal reassurance,
-- performative reassurance,
+- performative support,
-- omission of responsibility,
+- delayed responsibility,
+- emotional carrying imbalance,
-- and genuinely constructive developmental intervention.
+- and genuine developmental intervention.

-The case contributes to:
+The case contributes to NARAS™ research involving:

-- longitudinal alignment research,
-- hidden-pressure interpretation,
 - organisational atmosphere awareness,
+- omission as interaction signal,
+- hidden pressure recognition,
+- developmental responsibility evaluation,
-- and developmental interaction evaluation.
+- and longitudinal interaction climate analysis.

 ---